Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 director, doctor, inspector, professor, cook, watchman, paramedic, tenor, coachman;

-districts, warrants, bills, boats, vacations, heaps, bells, bodies, domes, districts, passports, cellars, varieties, farms, poplars, stacks, stamps, anchors
+districts, orders, bills, boats, vacations, heaps, bells, bodies, domes, districts, passports, cellars, varieties, farms, poplars, stacks, stamps, anchors

 Formation of genitive plural forms:

-1.Formation and change of forms of compound numbers:
+1.Formation and change of forms of compound numerals:

-in the year one thousand and five, two sevenths, by three fifths, in two thousand and eleven,
+in the year one thousand and five, two sevenths, to three fifths, in two thousand and eleven,

 eighty (eighty), eight hundred (eight hundred), five hundred, three thousand six hundred and fifty seven